matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 ## Proposal

-Each user has three sets of key pairs:
+Each user has three key pairs:

 - a *master* cross-signing key pair that is used to identify themselves and to sign their other cross-signing keys,